Southport: 19th century

-Southport grew quickly in the 19th century as it gained a reputation for being a more refined seaside resort than its neighbour-up-the-coast Blackpool.
-In fact Southport had a head start compared to all the other places on the Lancashire coast because it had easy access to the canal system.
+Southport grew quickly in the 19th century as it gained a reputation for being a more refined seaside resort than its neighbour Blackpool.
+Southport had a head start compared to all the other places on the Lancashire coast because it had easy access to the canal system.
 Other seaside bathing areas could not really get going until the railways were built some years later.
 The Leeds and Liverpool canal brought people from Liverpool, Manchester, Bolton and Wigan amongst others.
 By 1820 Southport had over 20,000 visitors per year.

 Southport Pier is referred to as the first true "pleasure pier", being one of the earliest pier structures to be erected using iron.
 A design from James Brunlees was approved at a cost of £8,700 and on 4 August 1859 a large crowd witnessed the driving home of the first support pile.
 The opening of the pier was celebrated on 2 August 1860.

 On the night of 9 December 1886, the worst lifeboat disaster in the history of the UK occurred off the shores of Southport.
 A cargo ship called the Mexico was on its way to South America when it found itself in difficulty.
-Lifeboats from Lytham, St. Annes and Southport set off to try to rescue those aboard the vessel.
+Lifeboats from Lytham, St. Annes, and Southport set off to try to rescue those aboard the vessel.
 The crews battled against storm-force winds as they rowed towards the casualty.
 The entire crew from the St. Anne's boat was lost and all but two of the Southport crew were too.
 In all, 28 lifeboatmen lost their lives on that night, leaving many widows and fatherless children.

 A memorial was erected in Duke Street Cemetery and there is a permanent display in the museum at The Atkinson on Lord Street.
 There is also a memorial inside the Lifeboat house, now operated by the Southport Offshore Rescue Trust.
 Mexico was just one of many shipwrecks in the Southport area.